CSCfi/csc-user-guide/docs/computing/overview.md

 # Overview

 Puhti and Mahti are CSC's supercomputers.
-Puhti has been available for CSC users since 2 September 2019 and Mahti has been available since 16 april 2020.
+Puhti has been available for CSC users since 2 September 2019 and Mahti has been available since 6 july 2020.

 Puhti contains CPU nodes with a range a memory sizes as well as a large GPU partition (Puhti AI), while Mahti contains homogeneous CPU nodes and is meant for larger jobs (minimum 128 CPU-cores).